For a faster, more profitable home sale

 The gorgeous wood slab mantle is the perfect partner for the brick and enhances the rustic look.

-All the shelf accessories are in neutral, earthy tones and sparsely arranged, which adds to an open, airy feeling.
+Shelf accessories are neutral, earthy tones and sparsely arranged, contributing to an open, airy feeling.

-See how the designer of this room used photographs to enhance the symmetry of the fireplace and provide relief from the dark color.
+Note how the designer of this room used photographs to support the symmetry of the fireplace features and to prevent the dark gray color from overwhelming the room.

 Designer Tip: